Emergency Information for Impacted Northrop Grumman Employees

 In the Event of Severe Weather, Wildfires, Natural Disasters or Other Situations

 Please follow the guidance of local authorities.
 If you are instructed to evacuate, do so promptly.

-It's a good idea to update your personal contact information in Employee Direct Access (EDA), accessible on the Northrop Grumman network.
-The company utilizes an emergency messaging tool, Everbridge, to connect with employees during and following an emergency.
-Everbridge will text or call you at the contact phone number you provide in EDA, so ensure your information is up to date.
+It’s a good idea to update your personal contact information in Workday, accessible on the Northrop Grumman network.
+The company uses an emergency messaging tool, Everbridge, to connect with employees before, during and after an emergency.
+Everbridge will text or call you at the contact phone number you provide in Workday, so ensure your information is up to date.

 Also, program 855-229-6544 into your cell phone as “Northrop Grumman Alert System” to help you quickly recognize calls from the Everbridge system.

 Finally, save the Emergency Information Line – 800-995-4318 – in your phone now.
 You can call this number 24/7 for facility updates (option 2) and information about emergency assistance (listen for prompts).
 Add this number to your phone now so it is readily available if you need it.